barisicgroup/catana-plugins/convert-all-to-aa/README.md

 # Convert All to All-atom

-This plugin converts all coarse-grained components in the scene to all-atom ones.
+This plugin converts selected coarse-grained components to all-atom ones in "one go".

 ## How to Use
 1. Install/load this plugin
-2. Run it
+2. Open the plugin's modal window via Plugins – Convert Components To All-Atom
+    - Select one or multiple components to be converted to all-atom and then press the button to perform the conversion